 The impacts of this beetle can be extreme.
-During outbreaks all mature pine within an area can be killed.
+However, once populations grow and spread, control efforts can quickly become expensive and less effective.
+During outbreaks, all mature pine within an area can be killed.
 Immature pine can also be killed during severe outbreaks.
-Within the Coast Area, pine only composes small part of the timber supply.
-So, even though pine trees can be killed, the impact on timber supply is limited.
-However, this beetle can affect the scenic viewscape and may affect recreational experiences, wildlife habitat and fire hazard.
-The creation of fuels because of beetle-killed standing dead and downed trees should be evaluated in areas prone to wildfire.
+The impact on timber supply from Mountain pine beetle is limited on the coast due to a low percentage of pine in the timber harvesting land base (THLB).
+However, this beetle can affect the scenic view scape and may affect recreational experiences, wildlife habitat and fire hazard.

 When outbreaks are at the incipient stage, single-tree treatments can be effective at controlling spread.
 Falling and burning individual trees, or small patch harvesting of currently infested trees, can be practical.
 The use of pheromone baits can help control efforts.
-See the Bark Beetle Management Guidebook for detailed procedures.
-However, once initial outbreaks grow and spread, control efforts can quickly become expensive and less effective.
+Refer to the government website for more information on management25.

-- Unger, L. 1993.
+Unger, L. 1993.
 Mountain pine beetle.
 Forest Pest Leaflet #76.
-Canadian Forest Service, Pacific Forestry Centre, Victoria. - Safranyik, L., D.M.
+Canadian Forest Service, Pacific Forestry Centre, Victoria.

+Safranyik, L., D.M.
 Shrimpton and H.S.
 Whitney.
 1976.
 Management of lodgepole pine to reduce losses from the mountain pine beetle.
 Forestry Technical Report #1.
 Canadian Forestry Service, Pacific Forest Research Centre, Victoria.

 Spruce beetle (Dendroctonus rufipennis) is endemic throughout the range of spruce where it normally breeds in trees that are under stress or recently windthrown, and in freshly cut logs.
-Localized outbreaks occur periodically in the coast/interior transition areas (i.e., ESSFmw).
+Localized outbreaks occur periodically in the coast-interior transition areas and on Haida Gwaii.